 We offer Monthly Payments for flights and hotels, the two largest expenses when planning a vacation.
 You can offset some of those upfront costs by using Monthly Payments to spread out the cost over a period of time (3-12 months, typically).
 Our financial partner Affirm makes qualifying fast, simple and transparent.

-What do you consider a good value?
-Is price your main (or only) consideration when shopping for flights?
+Is price your main (or only) consideration when shopping for summer flights?

 We ask you to consider that value is all relative.
 When you are sitting behind your screen comparing airfares, a lot of people shop on price and angle to get the “best” airfare.
 That’s great, especially if you’re on a tight budget.
 These days, there are a lot of low cost airlines, and even the legacy airlines offer a Basic Economy ticket for people who need to get the lowest possible fare.

 However, you should be careful when shopping to be aware of what is included with each ticket.
 CheapAir’s flight search is completely transparent and will help you see what amenities you can expect with your ticket.
 You should also know that – generally speaking – when you buy a “Basic” airline ticket, you’re paying for a seat on a plane (and nothing else).
 Most of the time, you don’t even get to choose the seat.

 You can usually purchase a seat assignment later, but consider these options when you’re shopping.
 Oftentimes, you’ll pay more later to add these items on than you would have if you’d just rolled that cost in at the initial point of purchase.

 How can I identify the cheapest and most expensive days to fly this summer?

 Our Summer Flights page is a great tool for planning.
 We created a simple calendar to see which days are the best value, and show data which tells you the days of the week that are best to travel for the cheapest tickets.